-The lease agreement between the host state and the EPPO has been signed in 2022, and contains the conditions for payment of service costs by the EPPO.
-The utility costs amount to 750K with the two additional floors delivered.
+The lease agreement between the host state and the EPPO has been signed in 2022 and contains the conditions for payment of service costs by the EPPO.
+The utility costs amount to 716K EUR.

-Building Name and Location SURI M 2) AREA (in RENTAL CONTRACT Host country (grant or support) type Office space Total RENT (€/year) Duration of the contract Туре clause Y/N Conditions attached to the breakout clause (if applicable) 11 Avenue John F. Kennedy, 1855 Luxembourg Luxembourg 4 700 5 800 10500 n/a , , Lease agreement Host State support by providing and maintaining the accommodation
+Building Name and Location SURFACE AREA (in m2) RENTAL CONTRACT Host country (grant or support) type Office space - Total RENT (€/year) Duration of the contract Туре clause Y/N Conditions attached to the breakout clause (if applicable) EPPO 11 Avenue John F. 4 700 5 800 10500 n/a 20 years Lease Host State support Kennedy, 1855 agreement by providing and maintaining the Luxembourg Luxembourg accommodation

-Annex VIII: Privileges and immunities14
+Annex VIII: Privileges and immunities 15